mjordan/islandora_bagger/README.md

     Contact-Email: bags@sfu.ca
     Source-Organization: Simon Fraser University
     Foo: Bar

+# Whether or not to log Bag creation.
+log_bag_creation: true
 ```

 The command to generate a Bag takes two required parameters.
 Assuming the above configuration file is named `sample_config.yml`, and the Islandora node ID you want to generate a Bag from is 112, the command would look like this: